literallyEllie/elliepotato-api-go/README.md

 | access_key | Access key to manage the ID | Yes       |
 | type | Either "alive" or "exit".
 Alive is recognized as a string and exit is recognized as the service going offline. | Yes       |

+### Responses:
-If "id" isn't a valid service, will return a 404 error.
+* If "id" isn't a valid service, will return a 404 error.
-If the access_key cannot manage the ID, will return a 400 error.
+* If the access_key cannot manage the ID, will return a 400 error.
-A 200 OK response will be returned with no additional information.
+* A 200 OK response will be returned with no additional information.

 ___
 ## --TRASH BIN--